List of Chicago Blackhawks award winners: Lester Patrick Trophy

 Eleven members of the Blackhawks organization have been honored with the Lester Patrick Trophy.
 The trophy has been presented by the National Hockey League and USA Hockey since 1966 to honor a recipient's contribution to ice hockey in the United States.
 This list includes all personnel who have ever been employed by the Chicago Blackhawks in any capacity and have also received the Lester Patrick Trophy.

 United States Hockey Hall of Fame

 Retired numbers

-The Chicago Blackhawks have retired seven numbers.
+The Chicago Blackhawks have retired eight numbers for nine different players.
 The first jersey retired was #21 in honor of Stan Mikita, who played center for the club from 1958 to 1980.
 Three years later, the Hawks retired Bobby Hull's #9.
 Goaltenders Glenn Hall (#1) and Tony Esposito (#35) had their numbers retired on the same night in 1988.
-The number of Denis Savard was raised to the rafters in 1998.
-The most recent number retired was #81, for Marián Hossa.
+The number of Denis Savard was raised to the rafters in 1998. #3 was retired for two players in 2008: defensemen Keith Magnuson and Pierre Pilote.
+The most recent number retired was #7, for Chris Chelios.
 Also out of circulation is the number 99 which was retired league-wide for Wayne Gretzky on February 6, 2000.
 Gretzky did not play for the Blackhawks during his 20-year NHL career and no Blackhawks player had ever worn the number 99 prior to its retirement.